Modulation and correlations lengths in systems with competing interactions: Large Results

-If, for $p=2n$, $v_L^{(2n+1)}(k_0)=0$, then we will need to continue this process until we get a real contribution to $\delta k$.
-In appendix \ref{explicit_form_p}, we provide explicit forms for $\delta L_{D}$ for different values of $p$. {\em The results derived above allow us to relate an increase/decrease in the modulation length at low temperatures to the sign of the first non-vanishing derivative (of an order larger than two) of the Fourier transform of the longer range interactions that are present.} It is important to emphasize that our results apply to any interaction, $v_{L}$ that augments a nearest neighbor type interaction.
-These may include screened or unscreened Coulomb and other long range interactions but may also include interactions that are strictly of finite range (e.g., next-nearest neighbor interactions on the lattice for which we have $v_{L} = -t \Delta^{2}$ (with a constant $t>0$, see Eq.(\ref{Laplace2}))).
+This shows that it is the long range term that determines the sign of the change in modulation length with temperature as the system is heated from $T=T_C$. {\em The results derived above allow us to relate an increase/decrease in the modulation length at low temperatures to the sign of the first non-vanishing odd derivative (of an order larger than two) of the Fourier transform of the interactions that are present.} It is important to emphasize that our results apply to any interaction.
+These may include screened or unscreened Coulomb and other long range interactions but may also include interactions that are strictly of finite range [e.g., next-nearest neighbor interactions on the lattice for which we have $v_{L} = -t \Delta^{2}$ (with a constant $t>0$, see Eq.(\ref{Laplace2}))].

-The results from this section about modulation lengths, can give us similar behavior of the correlation lengths at temperatures slightly below $T^*$.
+The results from this section about modulation lengths just above $T_C$, can give us similar behavior of the correlation lengths at temperatures slightly below $T^*$.